kamyker/PlayFabUnityEditorExtensions/README.md

 No recompilation of PlayFabSDK

 ## Package Manager
 Simplyfies how sdks are installed, upgraded and managed.
-Makes it really easy to make plugind for playfab.
+Makes it really easy to make plugins for playfab.